mozilla-l10n/localizer-documentation/community/l10n_community_roles.md

 ## Implementation

-Each community implements these roles according to their own cultural and unique situations.
-In some smaller communities, everyone may be Managers and the responsibilities for the role is shared among them.
-In other communities, there will be one Manager, several Translators, and many Contributors.
-We respect each community’s rights to implement these roles as best works for them, while maintaining emphasis of each role’s responsibilities and expectations.
+Each community implements these roles according to their own cultural and unique situations, in accordance with the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) and Mozilla Leadership Agreements.
+For example, in some smaller communities, everyone may be Managers and the responsibilities for the role are shared among them.
+In other communities, there may be one Manager, several Translators, and many Contributors.
+We respect each community’s rights to implement these roles as best works for them, within the constraints mentioned above.

-Evaluations to determine whether someone should move into a more advanced role should not be done in a vacuum, but in consultation with other experienced localizers within the community.
-Typically, role advancements for a community member when they have proven themselves to satisfy the responsibilities and expectations of their role, even going above and beyond what’s expected.
+Evaluating whether someone should move into a more advanced role should be done by consulting with other experienced localizers within the community, not in a vacuum.
+Typically, a localizer is ready for a role change member when they have proven themselves to satisfy the responsibilities and expectations of their current role and even go above and beyond what’s expected.
+When considering someone for a role change, consider the responsibilities of the new role and how the candidate localizer will perform in that role.
+For example, when considering moving a Translator to a Manager, consider if they have mastered the responsibilities and expectations of a Translator first and whether they have the skills to successfully master the responsibilities and expectations of a Manager.
+Translating fluently and in a timely manner may be applicable to evaluating them as a Translator, but not as relevant to evaluating them as a Manager.

+These evaluations should be done regularly and mentored feedback should be given to teach community member regularly.